andreabosisio/ingsw2021-project/README.md

  ## Demo Utilites

  To facilitate the demo of the game, a cheat functionality has been implemented.
+It simply adds some Resources into the StrongBox.

 <details>
   <summary>SPOILER: To use it type this command</summary>